 Within the Aggregate designation on Schedule ‘A’ the predominant use of lands shall be for the quarrying and extraction of gravel, sand, stone, and other aggregates.
 Associated operations such as blasting, crushing, screening, washing, aggregate blending, aggregate storage, aggregate recycling (including asphalt and concrete), and associated buildings may be permitted provided these associated operations are compatible with other uses permitted by this Plan.
 Permanent concrete batching plants, and permanent asphalt batching plants may be permitted by placement in a separate zone category provided these associated operations are compatible with other uses permitted by this Plan and in no way retard the rehabilitation of these areas for other land use.
 The Zoning By-law will differentiate between permanent and portable asphalt and concrete batching plants and outline separate zone provisions applying thereto.

-Development of Aggregate Reserve Bedrock Resource areas on Schedule ‘’ may be permitted in accordance with the underlying land use designation on Schedule "A" provided that no proposed use which would preclude the economical future use of these lands for mineral extraction is permitted.
+Development of Aggregate Reserve Bedrock Resource areas on Schedule ‘J’ may be permitted in accordance with the underlying land use designation on Schedule "A" provided that no proposed use which would preclude the economical future use of these lands for mineral extraction is permitted.

-Minor adjustments to the boundaries of areas shown on Schedule as Bedrock Resource, based on more detailed site evaluation, may be permitted without amendment to the Official Plan.
+Minor adjustments to the boundaries of areas shown on Schedule ’J’ as Bedrock Resource, based on more detailed site evaluation, may be permitted without amendment to the Official Plan.
 These minor adjustments may include extensions into the identified “Area of Influence” for a constraint feature, subject to the conclusions of an appropriate study (as described in 5.3.3.2d).

 4.3.3.2